There’s a real contrast between people who exercise and people who don’t exercise.

 I really believe that.

-Until recently, I’ve always identified myself as a person who doesn’t exercise, and that belief has been a major factor in my being overweight.
+Until my weight loss surgery, I had always identified myself as a person who didn’t exercise, and that belief had been a major factor in my being overweight.

 My colleague across the hall is an elite marathon runner.
 Obviously, he is a person who does exercise.
 He runs twice a day, often for an hour or more at a time.
 He runs more miles in one day that I’ve run in my entire life.